Fairy Light Nights: Re-releases

 Almafame went bankrupt shortly after the issue of Fairy Light Nights 1.
-Since then two records of unclear legality have been released without the band's permission, entitled Unplugged and Martha's Harbour.
-A third version, All About Eve's What Kind of Fool, has also been released, available as download only through many mainstream download music sites.
+Since then, two records of unclear legality, Unplugged and Martha's Harbour, have been released without the band's permission.
+A third version, All About Eve's What Kind of Fool, has also been released and is available as a download only through many mainstream download music sites.
 All three releases contain identical material to Fairy Light Nights 1.

-The second album, Fairy Light Nights 2, was released by JamTart, the band's own label and so not subjected to the same re-issuing conflicts.
+The second album, Fairy Light Nights 2, was released by JamTart, the band's label, and so was not subjected to the same re-issuing conflicts.

 Acoustic Nights

 This is a JamTart repackaging of both Fairy Light Nights CDs into a double album.
-The band fully approved it, although they emphasis that it contains nothing not already included in the two single albums.
+The band fully approved it, although they emphasised that it contains nothing not already included in the two single albums.